Masala Chai Tea

 Health Benifits: The list of health-giving attributes is long and as old as time.
 Each

 spice has specific medicinal properties that include reducing inflammation, aiding digestion, fighting colds and beating fatigue.

 In Hindi, Masala Chai literally translates to ‘mixed-spice tea’.
 Indian tea culture has always been primarily medicinal rather than recreational so the addition of spices to tea was a given.
 The beverage may have been brewed as far back as 9000 years ago but not at that time with tea.
-There are many different recipes but the spices we use are referred to as the ‘warming spices’.
-While the traditional Chai is made with buffalo milk, fortunately dairy milk or nut milk is more than an adequate substitute.
-Masala Chai is not just for the health conscious, it is a rich spicy and highly aromatic beverage to be enjoyed hot or cold.
+There are many different recipes but the spices we use are referred to as the ‘warming spices’, including cinnamon sticks, fennel seeds and cloves of cardamom.
+While the traditional Chai is made with buffalo milk, fortunately, dairy milk or nut milk is more than an adequate substitute.
+Masala Chai is not just for the health-conscious, it is a rich spicy and highly aromatic beverage to be enjoyed hot or cold.
 Although technically a black tea it is commonly referred to as a herbal tea in spite of having no herbs amongst its ingredients.

 Brewing Masala Chai Tea